Wbahr/billyfrontend/README.md

 # Airline Frontend Base
 #### Contains
+- Account Profile with Tabs (in dev)
+- Invoice Payments (in dev)
 - RMA - Return processing
-- Invoice Payments (in dev)
-- Account Profile (in dev)
+- SMC Product Search (in dev)

 This project uses:
 - Styled Components for all css styling.
 Check out https://www.styled-components.com/ for more info.